mukhtar-github/Complete-Node.js-Course/6-Asynchronous-JavaScript/Asynchronous-JavaScript.md

 See what happened?
 We no longer have a deeply nested structure.
 So, we call *getUser*, when we have the *user*, then we're going to get the *repositories* for that *user*.
 Now, in the first function, we pass the user-name, *gitHubUsername*.
 When we have the *repositories*, then we're going to get the *commits* for one of these *repositories*.

 And similarly in the second function, when we get the *commits* for one of these *repositories*, then we're going to display those *commits*.
 So, this is how we read the code.
 Again, it's not ideal, but its a little bit better than what we had before.
 Atleast we don't have the *callback hell*.
 Now, there is a better way to deal with *asynchronous* code, and that's by using *Promises*, which is the topic for the next lecture.

+## 6- Promises

+In this lecture, we're going to look at *Javascript Promises*, which are extremely powerful when it comes to dealing with *asynchronous* code.
+So what is a *Promise*?
+A *Promise* is an *object* that holds the eventual result of *asynchronous operation*.
+So an *asynchronous operation* completes, it can either result in a *value* or an *error*.
+A *Promise* basically promises you that it would give you the of *asynchronous operation*.

+This *object* can be in one of the three states.
+Initially, when we create a *promise object*, it will be in the *Pending* state.
+At this point, it will kick-up some *asynchronous operation*, when the results are ready, the *Promise* can either be *Fulfilled* or *resolved* which basically means the operation completed successfully.
+So here we going to have a *value*.
+Otherwise, if something went wrong during the execution of that *asynchronous operation*,